To be a leader of sportswear manufacturer, create more values for sports brands

 START YOUR PROJECT

-Share your tech pack, reference images, product mix, fabric target, fit direction, layering needs, logo details, MOQ questions, or sample requirements.
-HUCAI activewear will review your project stage and suggest the next development path based on whether you need OEM production, ODM development support, or early collection planning.
+Share your tech pack, reference images, product mix, fabric target, layering role, zipper or pocket requirements, logo details, MOQ questions, or sample needs.
+HUCAI activewear will review your project stage and suggest the next development path based on whether you need OEM production, ODM development support, or early technical layer planning.

 Get In Touch